ortizmj12/runc/README.md

 ```

 In order to enable seccomp support you will need to install libseccomp on your platform.
-If you do not with to build `runc` with seccomp support you can add `BUILDTAGS=""` when running make.
+If you do not wish to build `runc` with seccomp support you can add `BUILDTAGS=""` when running make.

 #### Build Tags